Radiotracer that detects an important contributor to neurological diseases tested for the first time in humans

 Multiple sclerosis (MS) is a long-lasting (chronic) disease of the central nervous system.
 It is thought to be an autoimmune disorder, a condition in which the body attacks itself by mistake.
 MS is an unpredictable disease that affects people differently.
 Some people with MS may have only mild symptoms.
 Others may lose their ability to see clearly, write, speak, or walk when communication between the brain and other parts of the body becomes disrupted.

-Myelin is the fatty tissue that surrounds and protects nerve fibers.
-In MS, the myelin is destroyed in many areas.
+Myelin is a protein and fatty substance that surrounds and protects nerve fibers.
+In MS, the immune system attacks the myelin, which becomes destroyed in many areas.
 This loss of myelin forms scar tissue called sclerosis.
 These areas are also called plaques or lesions.
-When the nerves are damaged in this way, they can’t conduct electrical impulses to and from the brain.
+When the nerves are damaged in this way, they can’t conduct electrical impulses normally to and from the brain.

 There are many possible causes of MS, such as: